 Young Twos Class

-Running September through May, this class meets Monday through Friday for children who will be entering kindergarten the following year.
+Running September through May, this class meets Monday through Friday for 4 year olds who are four by July 31.

 Opportunities to extend the morning programs into the afternoon.